kony-ronin/ant-viskit/README.md

 As always with Ant, to see the full list of options, from your Vis workspace run:

     ant -f ./viskit/viskit.xml -p

+## Implementation Notes

+I'm really sorry about this, but the way this works is that **you have to execute Viskit from your Vis workspace**.
+You'll get odd behaviour if you don't.
+I'm working on it.

 ## Credits